NCEAS/metacat/helm/admin/MetacatQuickRef.md

 - [ ] Save a **GPG-ENCRYPTED** copy to secure storage.
 - [ ] **Delete** your local unencrypted copy.
+- [ ] Repeat these steps with [metacat/helm/admin/secret--cloudnative-pg.yaml](secret--cloudnative-pg.yaml) to create the secret that will be used by the CNPG cluster - see the instructions in the file.

 ## 3. Create Persistent Volumes